On this page, we answer the most important questions that students have asked us in the context of the corona situation.

 Questions regarding the counselling service for barrier-free studies

-Yes, applications for integration aids will continue to be processed.
+Yes, applications for inclusion support services for students will continue to be processed.
 We currently accept all relevant documents being sent via email.

 Yes, invoices can be sent and will be processed.